ByteWelder/Poetry/README.md

  * Models that are imported more than once within a single JSON tree are updated every time they are processed.
  * Attributes that are not specified in JSON are not updated
  * Attributes that are imported with null value will have a null value in the database.
 Make sure your model allows this.
- * When you use `JsonPersister`'s `persistArray()` method, it will import the array and delete all objects from the database that do not correspond to any of the imported IDs.
+ * When you use the `poetry.writeArray()` method, it will import the array and delete all objects from the database that do not correspond to any of the imported id values.

 ## Tutorial ##